this-isnt-me/ogPypeline/docs/source/basicformulas.rst

    * - velocity_units
      - required annular velocity units (string)

 This function is for the calculation of the flow rate from the required annular velocity.
-It takes in three value inputs(Integers or Floats) and two unit inputs(Strings).
+It takes in three value inputs(Integers or Floats) and two units inputs(Strings).
 To see the range of Diameter units that can be input into the function see the Length units section under General Conversions.
 To see the range of annular velocity units that can be input into the function see the Velocity units section under Force and Power Conversions.
 The function returns a dictionary containing the flow rate with different units and values.
 To see the range of velocity units that can be returned, see the example code below or review the Flow Rate units section of Drilling Conversions.

 .. code:: python